Color Blindness

 Who is at risk for color blindness?

-Having other family members with color blindness may increase your risk.
+Having family members with color blindness may increase your risk.
 Even if you don’t have the condition, you may be at risk of passing it to your children.
 If the problem runs in your family, ask your healthcare provider about the risks for your children.

 What are the symptoms of color blindness?

 The most common kind of color blindness is trouble seeing the difference between reds and greens.
 They may both look gray.
 Some people may be able to tell the difference between these colors, but only with great difficulty.
 Others might not be able to tell the difference at all.
 Depending on the type of problems you have with your cones, your color blindness might be very slight.
 You may not even know you have it for many years.
 Other people have red and green color blindness that is more severe.
 Less often, color blindness causes a problem seeing the difference between blue and yellow.
-These may look gray.
+They may look gray.

 Most kinds of color blindness don’t affect the sharpness of your vision.
 Often the only problem is trouble seeing different colors.

-If you have a rare and severe form of color blindness, you only see shades of black, white, and gray (achromatopsia).
+If you have a rare and severe form of color blindness, you see only shades of black, white, and gray (achromatopsia).
 You may also have other symptoms.
 These include poor sharpness of vision and eye movements that you can't control.

 These kinds of color blindness are present from birth.
 They always affect both eyes.
 If you have color blindness due to a health condition, your symptoms may get worse slowly over time.
-They may also affect 1 eye but not the other.
+They may also affect one eye but not the other.
 You may find it very hard to pick out dark colors, especially blues.

 How is color blindness diagnosed?

 An eye care provider can diagnose color blindness with a special eye exam.
 The exam may use special pictures to see if you can tell the difference between colors.
-These typically look like circles containing hundreds of dots of different sizes.
+They typically look like circles containing hundreds of dots of different sizes.
 Some of the dots have a different color than the others.
 They are arranged to create a number or figure.
 If your color vision is normal, you will be able to see the number or figure.
 If your color vision is abnormal, you won't be able to.
-Your eye care provider may also ask you to use a special device to try to match 2 colored lights on a screen.
+Your eye care provider may also ask you to use a special device to try to match two colored lights on a screen.

 If your eye care provider finds a problem, you may need more detailed color vision tests to find out how severe the problem is.